All Episodes

 All dogs like human legs.

-1800 28282, if you're a if you're a dog expert and you know the non-leg appreciating, most dogs are leg men, whether they're gay dogs or heterosexual dogs.
+If you're a dog expert and you know the non-leg appreciating, most dogs are leg men, whether they're gay dogs or heterosexual dogs.

 Let's go to Richard in Fayetteville, Arkansas.

-Richard, you are live on the Rush Limbaugh show.
+Richard, you are live on the Rush Limbaugh Show.

 Great to have you with us.